whatsauth/whatsauth.github.io/README.md

 Use WhatsApp for Two-Factor Authentication (2FA) Application Login.
 Make 2FA easy for user.
-1. Copy whatsauth.js and qrjs2.js from public/js folder into your asset or public static folder of your apps
+1. Copy whatsauth.js and qrjs2.js to your asset public static folder.
+In this example : assets/whatsauth folder.
 2. add this div and p tag into your login page.

 ```html